-In general, the book of Job addresses the problem of human suffering; more particularly, the problem of suffering by the righteous person.
+The book of Job addresses the problem of human suffering; more particularly, the problem of suffering by the righteous person.
 The purpose of Job is to teach deep and profound lessons about God to those who hope and trust in Him.
 In so doing, Job also teaches important lessons on how believers are to respond suffering.